- Business and strategy

 Best-practice provision II.1.1: A management board member is appointed for a maximum period of four years.
 A member may be reappointed for a term of not more than four years at a time.
 The Articles of Association and the Management Board Rules do not stipulate a maximum period for the appointment of the CEO and the CFO.
 The service agreements for the CEO and the CFO are for an indefinite period of time, thereby maintaining the same term that was included in their respective employment agreements with the Company before its conversion into a public limited liability company.

 Best-practice provision II.2.9: The company may not grant its management board members any personal loans, guarantees or the like unless in the normal course of business and on terms applicable to the personnel as a whole, and after approval of the supervisory board.
 No remission of loans may be granted.
-In the past, the CEO and the CFO were granted a loan to acquire part of the shares they hold in the Company.
-At the end of the financial year 2015, the loans granted to the CFO are partly still outstanding.
-The CEO fully repaid his loans in February 2015.
-Granting these loans was in line with past practice but has been discontinued.
+In the past, loans were granted to the top management to acquire part of the shares they hold in the Company.
+At the end of the financial year 2016, the loans granted to the CFO are partly still outstanding.
+Granting these loans was in line with past practice but has been discontinued since the public listing of GrandVision.

 Best-practice provision III.5.11: The remuneration committee may not be chaired by the chairman of the supervisory board or by a former member of the management board of the company, or by a supervisory board member who is a member of the management board of another listed company.
 Mr. Groot is the Chairman of the Remuneration Committee and a member of the management board of another listed company.
-This situation will be allowed to continue in light of Mr. Groot’s extensive knowledge and experience.
+This situation will be allowed to continue in light of Mr. Groot’s extensive knowledge and experience and as the other members of the Remuneration Committee are also restricted from holding the chairmanship by the provision of the Code.

 Corporate governance statement